retrixe/octyne/README.md

   "logging": {
-    "enabled": true, // whether Octyne should log actions "path": "logs", // path to log files, can be relative or absolute "actions": {} // optional, see the logging section below for info },
+    "enabled": true, // whether Octyne should log actions "path": "logs", // path to log files, can be relative or absolute "actions": {} // optional, disable logging for specific actions, more info below },
   "servers": {
     "test1": { // each key has the name of the server